STBL-IT/STBL/docs/STBL.md

 burns tokens from a user

-*can only be called by minter smart contract*
+*can only be called by burner smart contract*

 #### Parameters